Sensitivity of ODE Solutions and Quantities of Interest with Respect to Component Functions in the Dynamics

 The idea behind \eqref{eq:Refinement:ODE:LQOCP0} is that we consider all possible model perturbations that obey the pointwise error bound along the nominal trajectory and use the sensitivity equation to determine the worst-case perturbation in the corresponding ODE solution.
-To obtain a simpler problem, we replace the composition $\delta \bg \big(\cdot, \bx_\epsilon(\cdot) \big)$ by a function $\bdelta \in \big( L^\infty(I) \big)^{n_g}$, yielding the linear quadratic optimal control problem
+The composition $\delta \bg \big(\cdot, \widehat{\bx}(\cdot) \big)$ can be replaced by a function $\bdelta \in \big( L^\infty(I) \big)^{n_g}$, yielding the linear quadratic optimal control problem